 I was alone when I woke up next.
-It was just after six and still black as an eight-ball in the hold.
+It was just after six and time to get up.
 Before rising I usually take a few moments to think about the day ahead — what needs to be done and how I might do it.
-It is the quietest time of the day and my mind is at its best.
+It is the quietest time of the day and my mind is the clearest.
 But with nothing for me to organize that day, and wanting badly to exit that hellhole of a pit, I decided to skip this step.

 Crawling forward was no easier than crawling aft, but at least I was going in the right direction.
 By the time I reached the hatch I was so anxious that I wouldn’t be able to open the cover (seeing João sitting on top), I nearly blew the damn thing off the coaming.
 Instantly my world was filled with blinding light.
 Free—free at last!
 For a while I just lay there, taking deep breaths, feeling like Papillon free from Devil’s island.